robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 Test suite structure
 ====================

-- Tests in a suite should be related to each others.
+- Tests in a suite should be related to each other.

   - Common setup and/or teardown is often a good indicator.